 - Cornmeal: use the traditional yellow cornmeal.
 If unavailable, yellow polenta also works.

-- Honey: use the classic runny honey.
-Thick or creamy ones will be harder to incorporate.
+- Runny honey: thick or creamy ones will be harder to incorporate into the batter.

 - White granulated sugar.